caffeinery/coffea/README.md

 ### Event helpers

-There are helper functions that create events, they can be imported like this:
+You probably don't want to deal with raw event objects all the time - you write a lot of boilerplate and it's prone to error.
+That's why coffea (and the protocols) provide helper functions that create events, they can be imported like this:

 ```js
 // `message` is a core event helper (it works on all protocols)